Bishnu Dey: Biography

 Early Life: Bishnu Dey was born in North Calcutta on July 18, 1909, the fifth of seven children of Monoharini and Abinash Chandra Dey.
 His father was an attorney by profession.

 Although he started with Mitra Institution, Bishnu Dey completed his schooling at the Sanskrit Collegiate School in 1927.

 In 1930, Dey received his Intermediate Degree from Bangabasi College, Kolkata.

 From 1930-32, Dey pursued his bachelor's degree at Kolkata’s St. Paul’s College, majoring in English, with Philosophy and History.
 This was a turning point in Dey’s life.
 Thanks to his teachers, he could reach deep into Western classical music and Marxist philosophy – both remained inseparable from his existence till the end.

 Dey’s literary pursuits started early, during his school days.
 His first story, ‘Puraner Punorjanma,’ (পুরাণের পুনর্জন্ম) was published in 1928 in Pragati (প্রগতি) magazine by Budhhadeb Basu.

 Dey's stories and poems were regularly published in Pragati, Bichitra, Dhupchhaya, Kallol (প্রগতি, বিচিত্রা, ধূপছায়া, কল্লোল), and other noteworthy magazines.
 Many of the poems in his first and second books were written during these years.

 By this time, Dey was in profound admiration of T.S.
 Eliot’s work.
 In 1928, he met Sudhindranath Dutta of Porichoy (পরিচয়) magazine, another poet with whom he could truly communicate.
 At his request, Dutta wrote the essay, ‘Kabyer Mukti,’ (কাব্যের মুক্তি) which appeared in the inaugural issue of Porichoy in 1931.

-Dey was a regular at the Porichoy ‘adda’ (আড্ডা) – usually at Sudhindranath’s place.
-Here, he met luminaries from the amazing talent pool of Bengal, like the artist Jamini Roy and the scientist Satyendra Nath Bose, both of whom became lifelong friends.
+Dey was a regular at the Porichoy ‘adda’ (আড্ডা) – usually at Sudhindranath’s place, where he met various Bengali talents, like the artist Jamini Roy and the scientist Satyendra Nath Bose, both of whom became lifelong friends.

 In 1933, Dey’s first book Urboshi O Artemis (উর্বশী ও আর্টেমিস) was published.

 In 1934, he received his master’s degree from Calcutta University.
 So did Pranati Ray Chaudhuri, daughter of Phullonalini and Prabhat Kusum Ray Chaudhuri.
 Bishnu and Pranati got married the same year, on December 2, 1934.
 By this time, the family had moved to South Kolkata.

 In July 1935, Dey joined Ripon College (now Surendranath College) as a professor of English.
 His eldest daughter (Ruchira) was born in September of the same year.

 By now, Dey’s own home had become a renowned center of adda.
 Singer-composer Jyotirindra Moitra (Dey’s classmate from his university days), the poets Chanchal Chattopadhyay and Samar Sen, and many other intellectuals were regular visitors.